You can get a VA loan with just about any lender anywhere, right?

 On the refinancing side, they offer the interest rate reduction refinance loan, as well as cash-out refinances.

 You’re not reading that name wrong – it’s loanDepot, beginning with a lowercase “l”, with an uppercase “D” in the middle.
-But the peculiar name aside, loanDepot is one of the largest mortgage lenders in the country.
+Peculiar name aside, loanDepot is one of the largest mortgage lenders in the country.

 As a full-service mortgage lender, loanDepot offers a full range of mortgage products, including conventional and FHA mortgages, as well as home equity lines of credit.